bowei/gce-gen/README.md

    Object:      "InstanceGroup",   // Name of the object type.
    Service:     "InstanceGroups",  // Name of the service.
    version:     meta.VersionAlpha, // API version (one entry per version is needed).
-   keyType:     cache.Zonal,       // What kind of resource this is.
+   keyType:     Zonal,             // What kind of resource this is.
    serviceType: reflect.TypeOf(&alpha.InstanceGroupsService{}), // Associated golang type.
    additionalMethods: []string{    // Additional methods to generate code for.
      "SetNamedPorts",